huciupaul/Capstone-AI-Group-2/README.md

 - Computes the average time between precursor and extreme events.
 - Identifies false positives and negatives in precursor detection.
 - Generates detailed visualizations to understand the dynamics of the identified clusters.
+Additionally, `physical_interpretation.py` from the CAE folder deodes latent space variables, inlcuding the centroids of normal, precursor and extreme clusters, **in accordance with requirement C1**

 ---